 Imagine if there is at least one discrepancy on every monthly statement.
 You could be on the phone for hours!

-The situation gets even more tenuous when considering some the ‘grey areas’, like not knowing exactly which MCC your merchant falls into, or whether CardUp (MCC 4816) will be recognised or not.
+The situation gets even more tenuous when considering some the ‘grey areas’, like not knowing exactly which MCC your merchant falls into.

-We don’t think many people will be willing to take the risk of channelling significant spending on this card for over a year, only to find out it was all for the basic 1.2 miles per dollar rate, 20% less than BOC EM is offering.
+We don’t think many people will be willing to take the risk of channelling significant spending on this card for over a year, only to find out it was all for the basic 1.2 miles per dollar rate, 17% less than the UOB PRVI Miles cards are offering for general spend.

 Foreign currency transaction fee